jcseals/jcseals.github.io/_posts/2019-05-25-htb-chaos-walkthrough.md

 ```

 ## Privilege Escalation
 Once we have a shell we do basic linux enumeration to look for ways to escalate our privileges.
-One of the many commands is to view /etc/passwd to view the users of the machine:
+A good place to start is with the /etc/passwd file to view the users of the machine:

 ```text
 $ cat /etc/passwd |grep ayush